ADHESIVE TYPES

 (fast, strong and versatile)

-HERE'S HOW IT WORKS:
+HERE'S HOW THEY WORK:

 WHEN ARE REACTIVE ADHESIVES USED?

-SINGLE-COMPONENT REACTIVE ADHESIVES
+ONE-COMPONENT REACTIVE ADHESIVES

 TWO-COMPONENT REACTIVE ADHESIVES